padok-team/Padok-Stack/terraform/README.md

        - VPC creation

 **Actual Terraform configuration:**
- - The db config was the first test, so its development is rather basic.
  - The cluster_kube config was made using an exemple from the following post:
     -> https://github.com/terraform-providers/terraform-provider-google/issues/3746
    and so looks a lot better...
+ - The db and buckets configs was done the same way

 **Targetted Terraform configuration:**
  - The same way it's done for cluster_kube config
  - For now, and to keep it simple, the configuration of sub-components are separated
     - So there is less dependencies between them
     - So we can, if needed, use different Terraform version for 2 different sub-component
- - Using 4 config files
+ - Using 5 config files
+    - `terraform.tf`: Terraform main conf.
+As of today only only backend conf.
     - `providers.tf`: currently defining google and google-beta providers
     - `modules.tf:` use of required module based on input variables defined elsewere
     - `variables.tf:` input variables definitions
     - `vars.auto.tfvars:` input variables assignments
+    - `main.tf`: resources not defined through module usage

 Compatibility
 -------------